Clinical Mental Health Counseling (M.A.)

 You will be prepared to take the examination to become a Licensed Professional Counselor (L.P.C.), which would authorize you to work in schools, communities and private practices.
 At Trinity, you will receive individual attention to your interests and goals and will encounter learning experiences that emphasize an integration of theory, research and ethical practice in counseling children, adolescents and families of diverse cultural and socioeconomic backgrounds.
 Like all of our graduates, you will be qualified to provide individual and group counseling, to implement assessment and consultation services, and to develop, direct and evaluate comprehensive counseling services.

 Featured CoursesCOUN 540 Principles and Theories of CounselingExamines the history, philosophy, practices, and principles of the counseling profession, including the professional roles and functions and the application to various settings, populations, and problems.
 Topics include current issues and trends, advocacy, ethical and legal standards, professional organizations, credentialing, and technological advances in counseling.
-Reviews the major affective, cognitive, and behavioral theories of counseling and psychotherapy, including historical foundations and applications.
+The course reviews the major affective, cognitive, and behavioral theories of counseling and psychotherapy, including historical foundations and applications.
 Current models of counseling are reviewed and students begin to develop a personal model of counseling.
 A grade of B or higher is required to advance.

 3 credits COUN 550 Multicultural CounselingExplores practical and theoretical issues of counseling individuals, couples, groups, and families from diverse cultural backgrounds.
 Emphasis is on development of attitudes, values, and skills which promote effective interpersonal relations and counseling across cultures.
 Consideration is given to the impact of historical, social, and political forces on the behavior of the individual.